On large-scale dynamos with stable stratification and the application to stellar radiative zones: Theoretical Considerations

-\paragraph{Mean-Field Theory} At this point, the mean-field and fluctuation equations together are still exact and just as difficult to solve as the original MHD Boussinesq equations.
+At this point, the mean-field and fluctuation equations together are still exact and just as difficult to solve as the original MHD Boussinesq equations.
 The primary issue is finding a closure for the evolution of the mean vorticity and magnetic fields driven by $\mathbf{\mathcal{T}}$ and $\mathbf{\mathcal{E}}$, respectively.
 To work around this issue, we use the second order correlation approximation (SOCA), which works with linear fluctuation equations by neglecting the problematic third and higher-order terms \citep{brandenburg2005astrophysical,radler2006mean,squire2015electromotive}.
-This allows for solving a closed system of equations for the mean-field evolution.
+This approximation enables a closed system of equations for the mean-field evolution.
 A background of isotropic small-scale turbulence in both the velocity and magnetic field is assumed onto which anisotropic effects such as shear and stratification are added perturbatively.
-Physically the small-scale magnetic field should arise from the SSD but its statistics are treated as given for this calculation.
+Physically, the small-scale magnetic field should arise from the SSD but its statistics are treated as given for this calculation.
 Arbitrarily small seeds of the mean-fields may then be linearly unstable.

-The choice of horizontal averages leads to no direct coupling between the mean-field vorticity and induction equations (e.g. $\textbf{J}\times \textbf{B}=0$, $\nabla\times(\textbf{U}\times\textbf{B}) =0$) except through $\mathbf{\mathcal{E}}$ and $\mathbf{\mathcal{T}}$.
+The choice of horizontal averages leaves the mean-field vorticity and induction equations (e.g. $\textbf{J}\times \textbf{B}=0$, $\nabla\times(\textbf{U}\times\textbf{B}) =0$) uncoupled except through $\mathbf{\mathcal{E}}$ and $\mathbf{\mathcal{T}}$.
 We make the standard assumption that $\mathbf{\mathcal{E}}=\mathbf{\mathcal{E}}(\textbf{B})$ depends only on the mean magnetic field, which decouples the mean-field induction and vorticity equations and allows the VD and LSD to be analyzed independently.
-While it is possible to have joint mean vorticity-magnetic field instabilities \citep{blackman1997vorticity,courvoisier2010self}, simulations in Section \ref{sec:Numerical} support our no-coupling assumption because we always observe and LSD with no accompanying growth of the VD when it is suppressed by stratification.
+While it is possible to have joint mean vorticity-magnetic field instabilities \citep{blackman1997vorticity,courvoisier2010self}, simulations in Section \ref{sec:Numerical} support our no-coupling assumption because we always observe the LSD with no accompanying growth of the VD when the VD is suppressed by stratification.

 We note that the drastic nature of the SOCA limits the rigorous validity of any results for the LSD to either low magnetic Reynolds numbers $Rm\ll1$ (in the limit of low conductivity $l_f^2/\eta \tau_c\ll 1$) or small Strouhal numbers $St=u_{\mathrm{rms}}\tau_c/l_f\ll1$ (in the limit of high conductivity $l_f^2/\eta \tau_c\gg 1$), where $\tau_c$ is the turbulence correlation time \citep{brandenburg2005astrophysical}.
 In realistic astrophysical turbulence, $Rm$ is extremely large and $St$ is typically order unity.
 Results from the SOCA can, as a consequence, be used at most to suggest what effects may be qualitatively operating at $Rm\gg1$ and $St\sim1$.
 The combination of DNS at moderate $Rm$ alongside the results from mean-field theory is therefore important to improve our confidence in understanding the dynamo mechanisms that operate in astrophysical regimes.